 Child support is retroactive to the date that you filed your request with the Court, not the birth of the child.
 However, if the custodial parent was receiving public benefits, the County Department of Social Services can sue the non-custodial parent for child support retroactive to the date that the child became eligible for services.

 There are many methods by which past due support can be collected.
 The most commonly used method is the income execution, sometimes referred to as a garnishment.
 This is a mandate that directs an employer to withhold a certain sum of money from the payor's paycheck.
 The amount withheld is the full current support obligation, plus a certain amount to be paid towards satisfying any established support arrears.
-Another common method to collect support arrears, a money judgment, can be enforced by seizure of bank accounts, and other assets.
+Another common method to collect support arrears, a money judgment, can be enforced by the seizure of bank accounts, and other assets.
 Getting a money judgment for support arrears requires a petition alleging a violation of support, commonly brought in the Family Court.

 If the non-custodial parent earns more (or less) now, will his/her child support obligation increase (or decrease)?

 Perhaps.
 There are two basic approaches to upward modification of child support.
-The first method is only available to a custodial parent who receive services of the NY Support Collection Unit (SCU).
+The first method is only available to a custodial parent who receives services of the NY Support Collection Unit (SCU).
 If the custodial parent receives child support through SCU, the non-custodial parent may be required to pay a cost of living adjustment (COLA), equal to approximately 10% of the existing obligation, added to it.
-Either parent may file objections to the COLA adjustment, which causes a Family Court hearing to be held to determine a new child support obligation employing the percentage of income method of the CSSA, if the court believes this adjustment to be "appropriate."
+Either parent may file objections to the COLA adjustment, which causes a Family Court hearing to be held to determine a new child support obligation employing the percentage of income method of the CSSA if the court believes this adjustment to be "appropriate."
 The other method by which child support is modified - upward or downward — is by petitioning the court based on a change of circumstances.
 If the obligation was the result of a stipulation or a separation agreement, the custodial parent will also have to show that the change of circumstances was unreasonable or unanticipated.

 I have a child support order against me, but now my child has moved in with me.
 Can I stop paying child support?